 The Korean companies Samsung Electronics and LG Electronics, as well as battery materials manufacturer LG Chem and battery producer LG Energy Solution, were among the top 50 PCT applicants worldwide.
 LG Energy Solutions filed 548 PCT applications in 2020, up from zero in the previous year.

 Six educational institutions in Korea were ranked in the top 50 in the PCT rankings.
-Korea University, Yonsei University, Hanyang University, Seoul National University, Korea Advanced Institute of Science and Technology, and Catholic University were the institutions under question.
+The institutions under question were Korea University, Yonsei University, Hanyang University, Seoul National University, Korea Advanced Institute of Science and Technology, and Catholic University.

 In all, Korea was placed fourth in the world, behind China, the United States, and Japan, with a total of 20,678 PCT applications filed.
 Korea has held the top spot for the past two years.
 Korea ranked fifth in the world from 2010 to 2019.